-As many participants noted, however, individuals camping on public lands are often forced to pick up their camp and move on a regular basis by law enforcement due to public health and safety concerns and violations.
+As many participants noted, however, when individuals camp on public lands, law enforcement officers often force them to pick up their camp and move on a regular basis due to public health and safety concerns and violations.
 While many PEH who live outside would prefer camping to being in a shelter, the constant threat of having to move their belongings and start over somewhere else can be traumatizing and lead to negative encounters with law enforcement and other city and county staff.
 Additionally, access to basic services, such as water, bathrooms, and trash, is limited and generates significant issues for both PEH and the broader community.
 Based on these realities, lived experts and key informants both pointed to a gap in safe areas for PEH to camp or live out of a vehicle, and many expressed a desire to see legal camping options with basic services offered within the county.